rtCamp/ps-analysis-tool-wiki/Localization.md

 ### Mac
 To change the display language on macOS, follow these steps:

-1. Open System Preferences.
-2. In Genral settings, click on "Language and Region".
-3. Switch to the "Apps" tab.
+1. On your Mac, choose Apple menu  > System Settings,
-4. Click the "+" icon.
+2. Click General  in the sidebar
+3. Click Language & Region on the right.
+(You may need to scroll down.)
+4. Go to Applications
-5. Choose Chrome from the application list.
+5. Click the Add button (+)
-6. Select your desired language from the list.
+6. Choose Chrome and a language from the pop-up menus, then click Add.
 7. Restart Chrome if necessary.

 ### Windows (Steps may vary depending on your Windows version)
 To change the display language on Windows, follow these steps:

-1. Go to Settings > Time & Language > Language & region.
-2. Add a preferred language: Click on "Add a language" under the preferred languages section and select your preferred language.
+1. Visit - `chrome://settings/languages`
+2. Click on Add Languages.
-3. Choose the language you want to apply and click next.
+3. Select the language you want to add.
-4. Install and set as display language.

-If your Windows licence does not support switching the display language.

-You can directly change the language in Chrome:
-1. Visit `chrome://settings/languages`.
-2. Add the language you want.
+4. Once the language gets added click on language option (the three dots on the right side of the language).
+4. Select "Display Google chrome in this language" from options.
-3. Select it as the display language and relaunch the browser.
+5. Once done relaunch the browser.

 ### Linux (Steps may vary depending on your Linux distribution)